 As a business, we are well capitalized, carrying over three times the amount required by the Financial Conduct Authority.
 We have a very simple balance sheet, with over half our shareholders' funds held in cash, and no debt.
 At the heart of our business is the customer relationship and so customer service is central to all that we do.
 Investment Trends carry out the largest survey of UK personal investors each year with over 10,000 contributing to their research, and we are very proud to have won their award for Overall Client Satisfaction for the last five years running.

 Finally, it is worth highlighting that we are experienced in transfers of books of business.
 Recently, we have acquired books of direct Investment Trust business from Invesco and Janus Henderson and in the past we have also taken on the distressed books of other brokers, including Wills & Co and JPJ Share.
 We have an experienced team, are proud of the service we offer and look forward to providing former customers of Beaufort Securities with a secure home and trading service for their investments.

 When is the transfer taking place?

 There will be more than one transfer taking place depending on the type of assets held.
-The first transfer is expected to take place on 24th September 2018.
+The first transfer took place on 24th September 2018.
 Further details about the first transfer, including a list of assets being transferred, have been sent by the administrator to anyone included in that transfer.